mspass-team/mspass/docs/source/user_manual/normalization.rst

 Both approaches utilize the concept of a :code:`normalization operator` we discuss in detail in this section.
-Readers familiar with relational database concept may find it helpful to view a :code:`normalization operator` as equivalent the operation used to define a database join.
+Readers familiar with relational database concept may find it helpful to view a :code:`normalization operator` as equivalent to the operation used to define a database join.

 This section focuses on the first approach.
 The second is covered in a later section below.
 The most common operators for normalization while